rasulkireev/gpw/content/articles/first-javascript-experience.md

 I think this covers it all.
 Everything is working for me.
 If you followed along, I hope it is working for you too.

-If you have any questinos please let me know at any of the social lin ks on the top left.
+If you have any questions please let me know at any of the social lin ks on the top left.

 Thanks for reading.